 Mightier than the sword?
-You may scoff, but the right pen can jot down the first scribblings of a multi-million business empire, make a note of whispers that become a hot scoop, or even commit you to contracts that will change your life forever.
-There’s no sword that could do all that.
+You may scoff, but the right pen can jot down the first scribblings of a multi-million business empire, record the hushed whispers of a hot scoop, or commit you to contracts that will change your life forever.
+You’d be hard pushed to unsheath a sword that could do all that.

-This isn’t to say you shouldn’t still invest in the best.
-Up the standard of your everyday pen, and it’ll kick everything else into touch — from your handwriting to your ideas.
-We’ve jotted down our pick of pens, so take a look and make sure that your next scribblings are done in style.
+But you should still invest in the best.
+Improve the standard of your everyday pen, and it’ll kick everything else into touch — from your handwriting to the quality of your work.
+We’ve jotted down our pick of the best, so take a look and ensure that your next scribblings are scrawled with style.

 The fountain pen — surely the height of writing sophistication?
 It’s just one step down on the flamboyancy scale from the quill, and has been putting thoughts and theories to paper for well over a century.

 Now, it’s your turn to take up this age-old instrument — and get one that’s as decorative as the script that flows from its nib.
 From Ystudio, this brass and copper offering is tipped with a German-made filigree gold nib.
 Chopard’s palladium-plated option boasts a unique ruched pattern on the barrel, and Parker’s offering features a precise laser-etched chevron pattern.

 Ystudio Portable Brass and Copper Fountain Pen

 Chopard L.U.C Palladium-Plated Fountain Pen

 Ballpoints get a bad rap.
 But not every one of these particularly handy pens are basic Biros.
 Invest in the best ballpoint money can buy, and you’ll have a reliable pen to last you for many years to come.
 And that means going for a precious metal.